WHEN TO VISIT

 Montenegro Hostel Team

-Visas are not required by visitors from the following countries to visit up to 90 days.
+Visas are not required by visitors from the following countries to visit for up to 90 days

 Albania, Andorra, Antigua and Barbuda, Anguilla, Argentina, Aruba, Armenia, Azerbaijan, Australia, Austria, Bahamas, British Virgin Islands, Barbados, Belgium, Bermudas, Bosnia and Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Costa Rica, Croatia, Cyprus, Catarrh, Columbia, Czech Republic, Denmark, Dominica, El Salvador, Estonia, Finland, France, Germany, Greece, Grenada, Guatemala, Honduras, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Japan, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Mexico, Monaco, Moldova, Mauritius, New Zealand, Nicaragua, Netherland, Norway, Panama, Paraguay, Peru, Poland, Portugal, Romania, San Marino, Serbia, Samoa, Seychelles, Singapore, Slovakia, Slovenia, South Korea, Spain, St Kitts and Nevis, Sweden, Switzerland, Taiwan, Turkey, Trinidad and Tobago, Timor-Leste, Ukraine, United Kingdom, United States, Uruguay, Vatican, Vanuatu, UAE.